xdrip/xdrip_docs/docs/install/libre2.md

 <img src="../images/M-StoSC.png" style="zoom:75%;" />

-Scan the sensor with xDrip+ [NFC](../libreNFC) feature and make sure you see the toast message "Scanned OK!".
+Scan the sensor with xDrip+ [NFC](../libreNFC) feature and make sure you see the toast messages "Scanning.." & then  "Scanned OK!".

 !!!note
     Hold the phone steady when scanning the sensor and don't move it: it's taking longer than reading the sensor as you usually do with the vendor app.